NREL/EnergyPlus/design/FY2021/NFP-Spaces.md

     * Make Space Type just a tag
     * Add optional Space Name field to surfaces
     * Allow Space to be assigned to floor surface(s) only or full set of surfaces
+ - Revised, May 25, 2021
+    * Add clarifications from May 19 conference call

 ## Justification for New Feature ##